 He never understood the nature of Israelite kingship and neglected both God and God's prophet.
 He never accepted that God was the real king.
 Later kings should not be like Saul.

 The Philistines controlled a larger area at the end of his reign than at the beginning (31:7).
 He had not done his task as king (9:16).
-He also dies in a war against the Philistines.
+He also died in a war against the Philistines.

 "About this time tomorrow I will send you a man from the land of Benjamin.
 Anoint him ruler over my people Israel; he will deliver them from the hand of the Philistines.
 I have looked on my people, for their cry has reached me."
 9:16